MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.LostFocus.md

 ## Remarks

-To run a macro or event procedure when these events occur, set the **OnLostFocus** property to the name of the macro or to [Event Procedure].
+To run a macro or event procedure when these events occur, set the **[OnLostFocus](access.boundobjectframe.onlostfocus.md)** property to the name of the macro or to [Event Procedure].

-This events occurs when the focus moves in response to a user action, such as pressing the Tab key or clicking the object, or when you use the **SetFocus** method in Visual Basic or the SelectObject, GoToRecord, GoToControl, or GoToPage action in a macro.
+This event occurs when the focus moves in response to a user action, such as pressing the Tab key or clicking the object, or when you use the **SetFocus** method in Visual Basic or the SelectObject, GoToRecord, GoToControl, or GoToPage action in a macro.

 A control can receive the focus only if its **Visible** and **Enabled** properties are set to Yes.
 A form can receive the focus only if it has no controls or if all visible controls are disabled.
 If a form contains any visible, enabled controls, the **GotFocus** event for the form doesn't occur.